Artists-for-Humanity/module-space-invaders-phaser/tutorial/step1.md

 ### [index.html](../src/index.html)

 This is the HTML file for our game.
 When you go to [localhost:1234](http://localhost:1234) in your browser this is the file it is loading.
-Every single thing we do on the web will always start with an HTML file.

-In this tutorial we will not focus on the content of this file.
-It has some simple code in it to get us started.
+From here on we will focus on Javascript.

 ### [scripts/final.js](../src/scripts/final.js)